Finedon ward and Kidney Centre

 How to find us

-Situated in Area D, the centre is adjacent to Emergency Assessment Unit and is signposted at the Cliftonville entrance and again at the X-ray department.The nearest car park is Car Park One.
+Situated in area D, the centre is signposted at the Cliftonville entrance and again at the X-ray department.The nearest car park is car park 1.
 There is parking for disabled at the Cliftonville entrance.

 Click here for the hospital map